Join Our Team

 A Rewarding Experience

-At Mainspring Academy, we share the same motivation to make a difference in the lives of those who are often overlooked.
-That’s why we’ve built a school that supports the success of children with intellectual and developmental differences, providing them everything they need, including qualified and compassionate teachers, registered behavior technicians, and even a board-certified behavior analyst.
-We never give up on our students and know that with measurable and appropriate goals, regardless of difference or disability, all students can succeed.
-We also recognize teachers, parents, therapists, family, and community members as an integral part of student success.
+At Mainspring Academy, we share that same motivation—to make a lasting difference in the lives of children who are often overlooked.
+Our school is built to support the success of students with intellectual and developmental differences by providing everything they need to thrive: qualified and compassionate teachers, registered behavior technicians, and a board-certified behavior analyst.

 I have been teaching at Mainspring since its beginning.
 Since I started, I have grown tremendously.
 I have more confidence in running my own classroom, running goals with my students, and collaborating with staff members.
 I am also much more organized.
 I love being with my students and have learned to always take time out of the day to celebrate the victories they make.
 I also love to make learning fun and enjoyable for them!